$2,588 pp (USD)

 Day 4

-The Area can be fairly wet.
-Grasslands are lush and green, providing much needed sustenance to the large wildebeest herds.
-The herds move slowly and predictably, as the one-month old calves are fed constantly.
+The Western Serengeti is the ideal location for marveling at the annual Great Migration of large herds of animals during this time of year.
+Animals often spotted here include elephants, hippos, lions, zebras, wildebeests, cheetahs, leopards, and more.
+The area can be fairly wet.
+Grasslands are lush and green, providing much-needed sustenance for the large wildebeest herds.
+The herds move slowly and predictably as the one-month-old calves are fed constantly.
 The glut of calves makes easy prey for predators.
-Expect lots of lion and leopard encounters.
+Expect many lion and leopard encounters.

 - Main Destination: